College Catalog: Services and Activities

 The Katherine Hahn-Smith Archives Room, created in 2002 by a donation from a generous alumnus of the College's second graduating class, contains the College archives and provides access to material by appointment with the library staff.

 Parking for students is located adjacent to each campus.
-Students, faculty and staff on the main campus are required to register their vehicles in the Business Office each year and receive a parking permit.
-Student parking permits should be displayed on the vehicle’s lower left (driver’s side) front windshield.
-Parking permits are issued free to each student.
+Students, faculty and staff on the main campus are required to register their vehicles in the Registrar's Office each year.
 Parking on the main campus is free, however increasing enrollment makes legal parking spaces difficult to find, so allow extra time.
-Persons who do not comply with campus parking rules and regulations, including the proper display of the parking permit, will be issued a parking violation, charged a fine, and subject to the vehicle being towed at the owner’s expense.
+Persons who do not comply with campus parking rules and regulations will be issued a parking violation, charged a fine, and subject to the vehicle being towed at the owner’s expense.
 All fines are paid in the Business Office.

 Offenses for which an individual will be ticketed and fined include: